intelowlproject/IntelOwl/docs/source/Advanced-Configuration.md

 Because of that, we decided to provide to the users the chance to customize the version of PyCTI installed in IntelOwl based on the OpenCTI version that they are using.

-To do that, you would need to perform a change in the Official IntelOwl [Dockerfile](https://github.com/intelowlproject/IntelOwl/blob/master/docker/Dockerfile):
+To do that, you would need to leverage the option `--pycti-version` provided by the `script.py` helper:
-* modify the value of the environment variable `PYCTI_VERSION` to match the OpenCTI server version that you use
+* check the default version that would be installed by checking the description of the option `--pycti-version` with `python3 start.py -h`
+* if the default version is different from your OpenCTI server version, you need to rebuild the IntelOwl Image with `python3 start.py test --pycti-version <your_version> build`
-* re-build the IntelOwl Image locally and restart the project (follow the guide [here](https://intelowl.readthedocs.io/en/latest/Installation.html#update-and-rebuild))
+* then restart the project `python3 start.py test up --build`
 * enjoy

 ## Cloud Support